SpaceX is acquiring satellite connectivity startup Swarm Technologies for an undisclosed sum, its first acquisition in the 19 years of its existence.

 SpaceX would “similarly benefit from access to the intellectual property and expertise developed by the Swarm team, as well as from adding this resourceful and effective team to SpaceX.”

-SpaceX’s Starship last week officially become the world’s tallest rocket.
+SpaceX’s Starship last week officially became the world’s tallest rocket.
 At around 395 feet tall, the spacecraft is the tallest in the world.

 Starship will take humans beyond Earth to destinations like the moon, Mars, and beyond.